|

 Several years ago he was voted the 'Worst Dressed' and the 'Best Dressed' man on television in the same year.
 Four times in recent years he has been acknowledged as 'Tie Man of the Year'.
 He is famous for his 'Fish' motif ties of which he has over 100 and which he always wears on television.

-He is a Patron of numerous organizations and charities, not least Age Concern.
+He is a Patron of numerous organizations and charities, not least Age Concern, Eastbourne.

-Michael, who lives in Middlesex, is married to Susan and has two grown up daughters, Alison and Nicola.
-A Fellow of the Royal Meteorological Society, his hobbies include being a grumpy old man, travel and food and wine.
+Michael, who lives in Middlesex, is married to Susan and has two grown up daughters, Alison and Nicola, a granddaughter Madeleine born in 2010 and a grandson Rufus born 2016.
+A Fellow of the Royal Meteorological Society, his hobbies include being a grumpy old man, travel, food and wine.

-His time at the moment is spent on the after-dinner and lecture circuit as well as doing voice overs, award ceremonies, writing articles and publicizing Climate Change on behalf of Government Agencies and as a 'relief' weatherman on BBC South East and GMTV.
+His time at the moment is spent on the after-dinner and lecture circuit as well as doing voice overs, adverts, award ceremonies, writing articles, publicizing Climate Change.